hugomig/CloudProjectM2/README.md

 - Database : Mysql
 - Backend : Nodejs Typescript Fastify
-- Frontend : React Nginx with proxy to redirect /api to Backend
+- Frontend : React Nginx with proxy to redirect /api to Backend (can see code in Frontend/nginx.conf)